wagjo/ftree/README.md

 ## Overview

-This library is based on Chris Houser's finger trees for Clojure.
+Forked from https://github.com/clojure/data.finger-tree
 It is finished but test, examples and proper packaging is not done.

-Forked from https://github.com/clojure/data.finger-tree

 Create finger trees with following namespaces:

+* ftree.core - basic function common for all finger trees
 * ftree.tree - bare tree
 * ftree.seqable - seqable tree
 * ftree.dl - double list